1. ElectroBraid® Commitment to Safety

 Using Gate Handles for Gate

-If a gate will be used infrequently, Gate Handles make a very good, cost effective solution for gaps 15 to 20 feet wide.
-They give easy access for bringing heavy equipment in or out of paddocks.
+If a gate will be used infrequently, Gate Handles make a very good, cost-effective solution for gaps 15 to 20 feet wide.
+They allow easy access to heavy equipment in or out of paddocks.

 Latch Side of Gate: